 Following his undergraduate degree, William stayed in Bristol as a postgraduate researcher and is now working on a Masters project for Cancer Research.
 He is currently considering a career in software engineering, or staying on as a researcher at the University of Bristol.

 William says: "Studying at Varndean was such a rewarding experience for me, with excellent teachers who I'll always remember supporting me every step of the way."

-Grade 6 in GCSE Physics and another Science GCSE or 2 x Grade 6 in GCSE Combined Science.Students may also need to attend additional Maths support class, as required.
+Grade 6 in GCSE Physics and another Science GCSE or 2 x Grade 6 in GCSE Combined Science and Grade 6 in GCSE Maths.Students may also need to attend additional Maths support class if not taking A Level maths, as required.